 Not every cancer or blood disorder requires treatment through a current clinical trial.
 In fact, there are now many cases that we can treat and even cure with broad scope solutions, but those available treatments exist because of ongoing research.
 For the children who are diagnosed with cancers and blood disorders that are rare or challenging, research often provides the best chance of recovery.
 That's why we are involved in research and a continued pursuit of a cure for each and every child.

-Active clinical research
+Active clinical research and trials

 Cook Children's Medical Center is ranked in the top 1 percent of the nation's hospitals, receiving Magnet® designation for three consecutive terms, in nursing quality and excellence.
 It has a distinguished international reputation for providing extraordinary care and achieving positive outcomes for Hematology and Oncology patients.
 Our nurses are at the heart of everything we do, providing the very best care to our patients day in and day out.